-> The victim could be anyone affected by the harassment and does not have to be the recipient of the offensive conduct.
+> The victim could be anyone affected by the harassment.
+It also does not have to be the recipient of the offensive conduct.

 By definition, EPLI or Employment Practices Liability Insurance is a type of liability insurance that covers wrongful acts arising from the employment process.
 More frequently, an EPLI covers claims of wrongful termination, retaliation, discrimination, and sexual harassment.
-In addition to these, it also covers several inappropriate behaviors at the workplace which include defamation, invasion of privacy, negligent evaluation, deprivation of career opportunity, and failure to promote.
+It also covers several inappropriate behaviors at the workplace.
+This includes defamation, invasion of privacy, negligent evaluation, deprivation of career opportunity, and failure to promote.

 EPL Insurance policies provide coverage to employers.
-Practically covering everyone in the company, these policies protect the company from potential losses even when claims are not asserted against the company as an entity.
+This is practically covering everyone in the company.
+These policies protect the company from potential losses even when claims are not asserted against the company as an entity.
 The insured include (but are not limited to) the directors and officers, the company’s management team, and the employees.
 This means that financial losses arising from a sexual harassment claim against any officer or staff of the company will be covered by an EPLI.